H.A. Winston & Co.

 H.A.
 Winston & Co., a.k.a.
 Winstons was a chain of restaurants centered in the Philadelphia, Pennsylvania, area in the 1970s and 1980s.
 The chain shut its last restaurant on July 14, 1992.

 History

 The first H.A.
 Winston & Co. restaurant opened in 1972 at Front and Chestnut Streets in Philadelphia.
 Initially, the restaurant was considered a singles bar that incidentally purveyed hamburgers and onion soup, but the chain soon grew popular as a casual dining establishment with restaurants in Pennsylvania, New Jersey, Delaware, and Virginia.

 Company

 The chain was owned by the Spivak brothers.
 The "H" in "H.A.
 Winston & Co." represents co-owner Herb Spivak, and the "A" for Allen Spivak; the story behind the name missing the third brother and co-owner Joseph “Jerry” Spivak is not documented.
 The brothers were also founders and principals of the Philadelphia-based concert promoter and power-house firm Electric Factory Concerts.
+Spencer Zahn designed their logo, as well as the burger advertisement shown below.